davecom/SwiftPriorityQueue/README.md

 ## Installation

-Release 1.2.0 and above supports Swift 4.
+Release 1.3.0 and above supports Swift 5.
+Use release 1.2.1 for Swift 4.
 Use release 1.1.2 for Swift 3 and Swift 2 support.
 Use release 1.0 for Swift 1.2 support.

 ### CocoaPods